 In fact, psychologists have found that having a sense of purpose can help people to live longer.
 In a 14 year study, researchers demonstrated that participants who had a sense of purpose within their lives have a 15% risk of death.
 Whether this fulfilment is being provided by careers is debatable – only 30% of respondents to LinkedIn’s survey said that they were in fulfilling jobs.

-The challenge for businesses is how to provide their people with a sense of purpose, especially in a changing world where increasing numbers of roles are temporary.
+The challenge for businesses is how to listen to their workforces and provide their people with a sense of purpose, especially in a changing world where increasing numbers of roles are temporary.
 Future focussed companies are seizing this as an opportunity, however, with a Harvard Business Review and EY study finding that CEOs recognised many business benefits to providing individual and shared purpose, from customer loyalty, to higher quality services and products, to a better ability to adapt.
 Surely a positive sign that fulfilling work is rising up the business agenda, for all generations.